Iran and Libya Sanctions Act: Renewal and expiration

 In 2005, the Iran Freedom Support bill was introduced in both houses to extend the provisions of ILSA indefinitely and to impose a time limit for the administration to determine whether an investment violates ILSA.
 The House of Representatives legislation, H.R.
 282 was introduced on January 6, 2005, was reported by committee on March 15, 2006, and passed the House on April 26, 2006, by a vote of 397–21, with 14 not voting.
 The companion Senate legislation, S. 333 was introduced on February 9, 2005, was referred to the Foreign Relations Committee.
 The bill was not reported by the committee and died.

 On July 25, 2006, bill H.R.
 5877, to extend ILSA until September 29, 2006, was introduced in the House, and passed the next day by voice vote.
 It was passed by the Senate by unanimous consent on July 31, and was signed into law by President George W. Bush on August 4, 2006.

 On September 30, 2006, ILSA was renamed the Iran Sanctions Act (ISA), as it no longer applied to Libya, and extended until December 31, 2011.
-The Iran Freedom and Support Act passed later that year.
+The Iran Freedom and Support Act passed on the same day on September 30, 2006.
 The Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010 amended the Iran Sanctions Act to expand the president's ability to punish companies aiding Iran's petroleum sector.

 On December 1, 2016, ISA was extended for a further ten years.